João Novais

-João Pedro Barradas Novais (born 10 July 1993) is a Portuguese professional footballer who plays for Emirati club Al Bataeh Club as a midfielder.
+João Pedro Barradas Novais (born 10 July 1993) is a Portuguese professional footballer who plays as a midfielder for Saudi Arabian club Al-Jabalain.

-He played 129 Primeira Liga games and scored 13 goals for Rio Ave and Braga, winning the 2019–20 Taça da Liga and the 2020–21 Taça de Portugal with the latter club, as well as having spells in Turkey and the United Arab Emirates.
+He played 161 Primeira Liga games and scored 13 goals for Rio Ave and Braga, winning the 2019–20 Taça da Liga and the 2020–21 Taça de Portugal with the latter club.
+He also had spells in Turkey, the United Arab Emirates and Saudi Arabia.

 Club career

 Leixões

 Born in Vila Nova de Gaia, Porto metropolitan area, Novais was in the youth ranks of FC Porto before concluding his development at nearby Leixões SC.
 He scored his first professional goal on 11 May 2014 in the final game of the Segunda Liga season, a penalty kick to equalise in a 1–1 home draw against C.F.
 União.

 Rio Ave

 On 3 July 2015, Novais signed for Primeira Liga club Rio Ave F.C. on a four-year deal.
 He scored twice in his first season with the team from Vila do Conde, including the leveller in a 1–1 draw at Porto on 6 January.
 In 2017–18 he recorded a career-best eight league goals (mostly from free kicks), and two more in the Taça da Liga in a 3–2 group stage home win over former team Leixões.